Basketball's stage is the hardwood. It's where stars shine, storylines come to fruition, and iconic moments are made.

 The 90s sure had a lot of basketball movies.
-Tupac Shakur stars as the antagonist and recorded a song for the film.
-Family and basketball intertwine for a heated final sequence all in pursuit of a basketball scholarship to Georgetown.
+Tupac Shakur starred as the antagonist and recorded a song for the film.
+Family and basketball intertwine for a heated final sequence, all in pursuit of a basketball scholarship to Georgetown.

 Winning Time: Reggie Miller vs. the New York Knicks (2010)

 One of my favorite ESPN 30 for 30 films.
-Reggie is the cocky kid who never shuts up, but he’s so good you can’t do anything about it.
-He brought that with him all the way to the NBA and took on a city that has no problem speaking its mind.
+Reggie is the cocky kid who never shuts up, but he's so good you can't do anything about it.
+He brought that with him to the NBA and took on a city with no problem speaking its mind.
 The Playoffs in the 90s were bloodbaths.

 Glory Road (2006)

 Josh Lucas stars as Texas Western basketball coach Don Haskins in another classic.
-Haskins made history by starting the first all African-American lineup and went on to win the 1966 NCAA National Championship, beating Kentucky in the process.
+Haskins made history by starting the first all African-American lineup and winning the 1966 NCAA National Championship, beating Kentucky in the process.
 Pat Riley has been majorly involved in basketball history since the 60s.

 Coach Carter (2005)